jarednay1/Hydroponics-ECE5780/documentation/README.md

-here will be the meeting files
+here will be the meeting, and documentation files

 <h1> Documentation used items</h1>
 <ol>